stouch/docs/api/reference.md

 Directus supports adding embed videos from YouTube and Vimeo to Directus Files using the video URL.
 Saving an image as its thumbnail.

+Support of uploading image and pdf from URL to Directus Files is also there.

 ```json
 {
   "data": "https://www.youtube.com/watch?v=dQw4w9WgXcQ"